-As the majority of my regulars are elderly we spend a lot of time on postural alignment and mobilisation.
+As the majority of my regulars are elderly we spend a lot of time on postural alignment and mobilization.
 I try not to change their positioning on the mat too often so they don’t have to keep getting up and down from the floor.

 I love teaching this class and the participants are so appreciative of the time I spend with them all.
-I try to find out as much information as possible regarding my clients and their goals, so I always make sure we have a little one to one time first thing on Monday morning and we finish the session with a cup of tea and a chat!
+I try to find out as much information as possible regarding my clients and their goals, so I always make sure we have a little one-to-one time first thing on Monday morning and we finish the session with a cup of tea and a chat!
 This social time is an important part of the session and I’m sure it encourages them to come back every week, which is essential to me.

 My next class is a 45-minute improver session at a local health club and it’s aimed at post-natal clients.
 Working for a health club enables me to simply turn up and teach – all the advertising and marketing is done through the club and my role is to teach a Pilates class to their members.

 I’m paid a fixed rate for the class and I invoice the health club on a monthly basis.
 The club has plenty of small equipment stored in the cupboards so I’m able to use this each week to vary my class and keep the members motivated to come back each week.
-I use dyna bands, foam rollers and small balls to aid alignment.
+I use Dyna bands, foam rollers and small balls to aid alignment.
 New members often attend who have tried other Pilates classes within the club so I don’t always see the same faces each week.
 As such, I have to ensure that I adapt my teaching style to suit my audience.
 It’s my responsibility to motivate members to return to my class each week so attendance levels remain high as class numbers are constantly monitored by the Fitness Manager.

 This is another string to my teaching bow.
 Every week I have a one-to-one session with John, a local businessman who suffers from poor posture and high levels of stress.
 I have to be flexible with my one-to-one clients and work around their busy schedules so the times can vary each week, although I make sure they fit around my classes.

 I visit John at his own home.
 His wife is a stay-at home mum so she’s always at the house when I’m there and luckily he has plenty of space in his home so we can exercise safely.
-Exercising at his home saves me having to hire a studio or hall so it’s a cost effective teaching option for me and I can earn more teaching him than the fixed rate I receive from the health club.
+Exercising at his home saves me having to hire a studio or hall so it’s a cost-effective teaching option for me and I can earn more teaching him than the fixed-rate I receive from the health club.